Intro to Word Embeddings

 Neural Probabilistic Model

 Now, we can start to get into some neural networks.
-A neural probabilistic model learns an embedding by achieving some task like modeling or classification and is what the rest of these embeddings are more or less based on.
+A neural probabilistic model learns an embedding by achieving some task like modeling or classification and is what the rest of the widely used word embeddings are based on.

 Typically, you clean your text and create one-hot encoded vectors.
 Then, you define your representation size (300 dimensional might be good).
 From there, we initialize the embedding to random values.
 It’s the entry point into the network, and back-propagation is utilized to modify the embedding based on whatever goal task we have.